esciencecenter-digital-skills/2021-06-03-DCC-project-management/README.md

 - Ask for help when needed
   - Raise your hand in the zoom breakout;
   - A helper will join your breakout room.
+- Write down questions to discuss with the group
+  - At the end of each workshop-element we will reconvene in a plenary session to discuss it.

 ### Schedule
 | Time  | Agenda item | Link |